 The work of this course involves the realization in the theater of the efforts of an important playwright, as expressed in the text for a particular play.
 Problems in textual analysis, historical research and the creation of a production lead, by way of independent and cooperative activity involving acting, design and special problems, to public performance before an audience.
 Note: Students who, in the judgment of the instructional and directorial staff, have made significant creative contributions to the effectiveness of the production will have an audit indicated on their academic record.

 This course examines how theater differs from other arts and how various theatrical artists bring a play to life.
 Through a series of creative assignments, we explore what a play is and how it's structured.
 Assignments consist of a series of playwriting projects and one acting project, which students perform while collaborating with their classmates.
 Students read at least five plays and a series of essays about the theory and practice of he theater.
 Each student writes, directs and presents a final short play and takes a final exam.
 Any student with an interest in the theater will find this a challenging course, regardless of previous experience.
 Because this course is an introduction to the vocabulary of the theater, it is a prerequisite to most other courses in the department.
-Required for drama and film majors.
+This counts toward the drama and film majors.
 No prerequisite.
 Offered every year.

 In this course, we consider the collaborative nature of filmmaking and how its various crafts combine to tell stories with perhaps the greatest mass appeal of any artistic medium.
 We explore dramatic narrative structure, mise-en-scène, cinematography, editing and film genres as they have been used and advanced in the history of cinema.
 In addition to regular class meetings, attendance at weekly film showings is required.
 This course includes an introduction to film production in which students are expected to write, direct and film short projects in collaboration with their classmates.
 This course is ideal for first-year students and is required for the major.
 No prerequisite.
 Generally offered once a year.